Exploration of Saturn: Cassini orbiter

 On July 1, 2004, the Cassini–Huygens spacecraft performed the SOI (Saturn Orbit Insertion) maneuver and entered into orbit around Saturn.
 Before the SOI, Cassini had already studied the system extensively.
 In June 2004, it had conducted a close flyby of Phoebe, sending back high-resolution images and data.

 The orbiter completed two Titan flybys before releasing the Huygens probe on December 25, 2004.
 Huygens descended onto the surface of Titan on January 14, 2005, sending a flood of data during the atmospheric descent and after the landing.
 During 2005 Cassini conducted multiple flybys of Titan and icy satellites.

 On March 10, 2006, NASA reported that the Cassini probe found evidence of liquid water reservoirs that erupt in geysers on Saturn's moon Enceladus.

 On September 20, 2006, a Cassini probe photograph revealed a previously undiscovered planetary ring, outside the brighter main rings of Saturn and inside the G and E rings.

 In July 2006, Cassini saw the first proof of hydrocarbon lakes near Titan's north pole, which was confirmed in January 2007.
 In March 2007, additional images near Titan's north pole discovered hydrocarbon "seas", the largest of which is almost the size of the Caspian Sea.

 In 2009, the probe discovered and confirmed four new satellites.
 Its primary mission ended in 2008, when the spacecraft completed 74 orbits around the planet.
 In 2010, the probe began its first extended mission, the Cassini Equinox Mission.
 The Cassini Solstice Mission, the second mission extension, lasted through September 2017.
 The mission ended on September 15, 2017, after a planned atmospheric entry into the planet Saturn.

+Future missions

+NASA's Dragonfly spacecraft will launch in 2028 to visit the Saturn system, with the objective of landing on the moon Titan.